Rightpoint/Broker/README.md

 }

 ```

-### Request and Request.Builder

-This is the main object that we use to execute our requests.
-It requires the following:

-1. **UrlProvider**
-2. **RequestExecutor**
-3. A predefined **ResponseType** that matches the **ResponseHandler**'s return type.

-Supports:

-1. Custom contentTypes
-2. Adding a body to the request
-3. Url Params
-4. Request headers
-5. Adding metadata to attach to the specific request

 ### UrlProvider
 It enables enums and other classes to provide a url for the request in a standardized fashion.